 I found out, while receiving SSB on shortwave (for what I mostly use my IC-R30), that the receiver is somehow off-frequency.
 All stations had to be tuned near the frequency they were on other calibrated receivers.
 Mine was 140Hz too low on 40m.
 If yours is also off-frequency, you can adjust it easily.
 So I searched for service manual, but found none.
 Anyway, I found a way to align it without service manual.
 The way is as follows.

-- Put an empty mono jack plug into the SP connector.
+- Put an shortcut mono jack plug into the SP connector.

 - While holding down MENU, QUICK and SQL, turn the power on.